alan-turing-institute/the-turing-way-book/content/make/make.md

 	rm -f output/figure_*.png
 ```

 Note that we've added the ``all`` target to the top of the file.
-This is
+We do this
 because Make executes the *first* target when no explicit target is given.
 So
 you can now type ``make`` on the command line and it would do the same as
 ``make all``.
 Also, note that we've only added the report as the prerequisite
 of ``all`` because that's our desired output and the other rules help to build
 that output.
-If you'd have multiple outputs, you could add these as further
+If you have multiple outputs, you could add these as further
 prerequisites to the ``all`` target.
+Calling the main target ``all`` is a
+convention of Makefiles that many people follow.

 The ``clean`` rule is typically at the bottom, but that's more style than
 requirement.
-Note that we use the ``-f`` flag to ``rm`` to stop it complaining
+Note that we use the ``-f`` flag to ``rm`` to make sure it
-when there is no file to remove.
+doesn't complain when there is no file to remove.

 You can try out the new Makefile by running: